 Once defined, you can structure your entire training around your marathon goal.

-Got a speed-based goal?
-Then in training, you can include intervals and speed sessions designed to improve your base running speed.
+If you have a time-based goal, you can include specific intervals and speed sessions in your training program designed to improve your base running speed.
+If your goal is just to finish, focus on gradually increasing your endurance.

 Following a properly structured marathon training plan means you’re training in a sustainable way that is designed to reach your marathon goals.